 Example: Non-job related tuition reimbursement

-Let’s say you offer an educational assistance program and cover costs related to school expenses — items such as books, tuition, and supplies.
-But, what the employee learns in class is not related to the job they perform.
-For example, Ted is earning a degree in psychology, but worked part-time in your IT department over the summer.
-You decide to offer him a full-time position and decide to pay for his last college semester as a fringe benefit.
+Let’s say you offer an educational assistance program that covers school expenses such as books, tuition, and supplies.
+But what the employee learns in class isn’t related to the job they perform.
+For example, Ted is earning a degree in psychology, but works part-time in your IT department.
+You decide to offer him a full-time position and pay for his last college semester as a fringe benefit.

-• Since school is not related to the job role, according to IRS rules you’d be able to exclude up to $5,250 of the amount of the educational benefit.
-But for anything above that dollar amount, the difference is included in Ted’s taxable income.
+Since school isn’t related to the job role, IRS rules let you exclude up to $5,250 of the educational benefit.
+Anything above that dollar amount gets included in Ted’s taxable income.

-• To be clear, Ted is not paying $4,750 cash out of pocket for school.
-The dollar amount is added to his reported income for tax purposes.
+So if Ted receives $10,000 in educational assistance, the imputed income, or the dollar amount he pays taxes on, is $4,750 ($10,000 minus $5,250).
+To be clear, Ted isn’t paying $4,750 cash out of pocket for school.
+You add that dollar amount to his reported income for tax purposes.

 Example: Employee commuter benefits

-• Per the IRS rules on transportation fringe benefits, you’d be able to exclude up to $315, per month for parking, vehicle transportation or transit passes.
+Let’s say you decide to help with employee commuter costs, either for those who take public transportation or drive their own vehicle.
+Per IRS rules on transportation fringe benefits, you can exclude up to $340 per month for parking, vehicle transportation, or transit passes.

-These are just a couple of example scenarios.
-But as you probably figured, beyond these examples there are many more forms of remuneration that the IRS considers to be imputed income.
+These are a couple of example scenarios.
+Beyond these examples, there are many more forms of remuneration the IRS considers imputed income.

 Include imputed income on payroll

-For example, an employee receives a salary of $5,000 per month, plus an additional net income of $500 per month in the form of imputed income.
-In this case, the worker’s taxable wages for federal and state taxes, Medicare and social security, and deductions would be $5,500.
+For example, an employee receives a salary of $5,000 per month, plus an additional $500 per month in imputed income.
+In this case, the worker’s taxable wages for federal and state taxes, Medicare, Social Security, and deductions are $5,500.

 Imputed income on pay stubs

-When you go to record your employees’ imputed income when processing payroll, there’s a good chance you’ll use a separate pay or earnings item other than their regular salary, hourly, or overtime wages.
-Since these items will appear on employee pay stubs, it could cause a little bit of confusion for anyone taking a closer look.
+When you record employees’ imputed income during payroll processing, there’s a good chance you’ll use a separate pay or earnings item, apart from their regular salary, hourly, or overtime wages.
+Since these items appear on employee pay stubs, they could cause some confusion for anyone taking a closer look.

-Communication can be the key to keeping everyone informed and understanding that they’re still being paid correctly.
+Communication is key to keeping everyone informed and confident they’re still being paid correctly.
 You may be able to customize the name of additional pay items or add a message directly to pay stubs.
-You could also have your accounting (or payroll or HR) team reach out to your staff via email, (or whatever method you’re using to share internal messages).
+You could also have your accounting, payroll, or HR team reach out to staff by email or however you typically share internal messages.

-For instance, if you’ve handed out gift cards as a small bonus, the email could include some details along these lines:
+For instance, if you hand out gift cards as a small bonus, the email could include details along these lines:

-There are many online payroll services that make it simple to add these types of items to pay stubs within a couple of mouse clicks.
+Many online payroll services make it simple to add these types of items to pay stubs with just a couple of clicks.

 Final thoughts on fringe benefits

-Fringe benefits could give you an edge with job seekers on the hunt for more than a paycheck — since according to our research, paid leave and retirement plans appear among the benefits employees want most.
-Even if your employees do pay some taxes on imputed income, it might attract a great candidate who thinks about more than just the dollars and cents.
+Fringe benefits could give you an edge with job seekers on the hunt for more than a paycheck.
+In fact, our research found that health insurance is the benefit employees want most, followed closely by paid time off and retirement plans.
+Even if your employees pay some taxes on imputed income, offering these benefits can still help you attract a great candidate who thinks about more than just the dollars and cents.

-Check out our guide to offering employee benefits to learn more about the perks that appear toward the top of many employee wishlists.
-No matter what combination of benefits you decide to provide your employees, it’s another great way to look after your team and keep a step ahead of the competition when hiring.
+Check out our guide to offering employee benefits to learn how to build a benefits package that works for your team.
+No matter what combination of benefits you provide, it’s another great way to look after your people and stay a step ahead of the competition when hiring.

 This article is for informational purposes only and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors for formal consultation.